 3. Payment Method

 At some insurance companies, paying premiums quarterly or monthly are generally more expensive than paying full annual premium up front.
-For example, at Allianz Worldwide Care, premiums paid quarterly are generally 4% more expensive and can be 5% more if you choose to pay monthly.
+For example, at Allianz Partners, premiums paid quarterly are typically 4% more expensive and can be 5% more if you choose to pay monthly.

 4. Leaving out Extra Medical Options